Making a deal: conciliating with Acas and mediation

 If attempts to agree a settlement are not successful, the Employment Tribunal hearing will then take place and it will be for the Tribunal Panel hearing the case to determine the issues for the parties.

-If you have had a claim issued against you or want more information on the subject, contact us on 0117 904 6000.
+If you have had a claim issued against you or want more information on conciliating with Acas, contact our Employment Law specialists or call us on 0117 904 6000.

 Posted on Feb 15th, 2012 by Lyons Davidson